Wi-Fi Now is a free application available for download in the Google Play Store and Amazon Appstore for U.S. Cellular® Android customers only.

 - How do I connect to my Home/Office Wi-Fi?

 - If you want to connect to your home and/or office Wi-Fi, make sure you know your network name and network password.
 If you don't, ask the person in your home who manages your internet connection.
 Once you know the network name and password, open Wi-Fi Now application and tap on the "Set-up Home network" setting.
-Simply follow the instructions to set-up your home/office Wi-Fi.
+Simply follow the instructions to set-up your home/office Wi-Fi on your mobile device.

 - Why does Wi-Fi Now not connect sometimes, even though I'm near Wi-Fi?

-- Who do I contact if I need technical support for Wi-Fi Now?
+- Whom do I contact if I need technical support for Wi-Fi Now?

 - What is an open Wi-Fi Hotspot and how does Wi-Fi Now work differently than the device Wi-Fi?